Hazard makes decision on Chelsea future

+Chelsea star Eden Hazard says he has made a decision on his future amid speculation regarding a possible transfer to Real Madrid.

-The Belgium international has made no secret of his admiration for Madrid and was tipped to join it after the FIFA World Cup, only to stay at Stamford Bridge.
+The Belgium international has made no secret of his admiration for Madrid and was tipped to join them after the World Cup, only to stay at Stamford Bridge.

 Hazard has impressed under Maurizio Sarri this season, but, with his Chelsea contract expiring in 2020, speculation over his future has refused to die down.